 With all that being said, find a point and shoot camera that fits YOU best.
 With so many brands and different technologies out there, you’re bound to find something that will get you great images and video of anything you’re looking to capture.

-We know it’s never easy to make a final decision, but we hope this list was able to point you towards a point and shoot camera that is perfect for you.
+Truth be told, it’s never easy to make a final decision, but we hope this list was able to point you towards a point and shoot camera that is perfect for you.
 If you think we left out a top compact camera in the market, feel free to contact us or leave a comment and let us know!